davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 5.6.7 =

+* Simplified Agenda Layout controls
+* End time shown at bottom of Organize screen

+= 5.6.4 =

+* Agenda Template Editor added to dashboard
+* Tweaks to React and API functions

 = 5.6.2 =